nipoppy/nipoppy/README.md

 #### 8.1 [fMRIPrep](https://fmriprep.org/en/stable/) (including FreeSurfer)
    - Use [run_fmriprep](workflow/proc_pipe/fmriprep/run_fmriprep.py) script to run fmriprep pipeline.
-      - Mandatory: For FreeSurfer tasks, **you need to have `license.txt` file inside `<DATASET_ROOT>/derivatives/fmriprep`**
+      - Mandatory: For FreeSurfer tasks, **you need to have a [license.txt](https://surfer.nmr.mgh.harvard.edu/fswiki/License) file inside `<DATASET_ROOT>/derivatives/fmriprep`**
-      - Mandatory: fmriprep manages brain-template spaces using [TemplateFlow](https://fmriprep.org/en/stable/spaces.html).
+      - Mandatory: fMRIPrep manages brain-template spaces using [TemplateFlow](https://fmriprep.org/en/stable/spaces.html).
 These templates can be shared across studies and datasets.
 Use [global configs](./workflow/global_configs.json) to specify path to `TEMPLATEFLOW_DIR` where these templates can reside.
-For machines with Internet connections, all required templates are automatically downloaded duing the run.
+For machines with Internet connections, all required templates are automatically downloaded duing the fMRIPrep run.
-      - You can run anatomical only workflow by adding --anat_only flag
+      - You can run "anatomical only" workflow by adding `--anat_only` flag
-      - Optional: To ignore certain modalities / acquisitions you can create bids_filter.json file.
-This is common when you have multiple T1w acquisitions (e.g. Neuromelanin) in the BIDS directory.
-See [sample_bids_filter.json](workflow/proc_pipe/fmriprep/sample_bids_filter.json) for an example. **Note that your custom bids_filter.json file needs to be copied here `<DATASET_ROOT>/bids/bids_filter.json`.**
+      - Optional: To ignore certain modalities / acquisitions you can create a `bids_filter.json` file.
+This is common when you have multiple T1w acquisitions (e.g. Neuromelanin, SPIR etc.) in the BIDS directory.
+See [sample_bids_filter.json](workflow/proc_pipe/fmriprep/sample_bids_filter.json) for an example. **Note that you can create a custom `bids_filter.json` by Copy+Renaming [sample_bids_filter.json](workflow/proc_pipe/fmriprep/sample_bids_filter.json).
+When `--use_bids_filter` flag is set, this `bids_filter.json` automatically gets copied into `<DATASET_ROOT>/bids/bids_filter.json` to be seen by the Singularity container.**
-      - Similar to HeuDiConv, you can do a test run by adding --test_run flag.
+      - Similar to HeuDiConv, you can do a test run by adding `--test_run` flag.
 (Requires a BIDS participant directory inside `<DATASET_ROOT>/test_data/bids`)
    - Example command:
-      - python run_fmriprep.py --global_config ../../global_configs.json --participant_id MNI01 --session_id 01 --bids_filter
+      - python run_fmriprep.py --global_config ../../global_configs.json --participant_id MNI01 --session_id 01 --use_bids_filter
    - Main MR processing tasks run by fmriprep (see [fMRIPrep](https://fmriprep.org/en/stable/) for details):
       - Preprocessing
          - Bias correction / Intensity normalization (N4)